istio/istio.io/content/blog/2018/data-plane-setup/index.md

 ---
 title: Demystifying Istio's Sidecar Injection Model
 description: De-mystify how Istio manages to plugin its data-plane components into an existing deployment.
-Deep-dive into sidecar injection, how it is done whether manually or `namespaceSelector` based automatic injection.
-And also how the iptables are modified in the pod namespace to redirect the traffic to the injected proxy.
 publishdate: 2018-12-12
 subtitle:
 attribution: Manish CHUGTU